Retrieving Diagnostic Information (Serial Capture)

 Figure 4 Connection Error Message

-2. Press the POWER button on the Kaleidescape Encore Player or server or Premiere Server.
+2. Press the POWER button on the Kaleidescape Strato Player or server or Premiere Server.

-When using a USB connection to Encore units, Putty may produce a connection error when the Encore unit is powered.
-Figure 5 Error Message when Encore powered.
+When using a USB connection to Strato units, Putty may produce a connection error when the Strato unit is powered.
+Figure 5 Error Message when Strato powered.

 Quickly click OK to the error message and right click on the title bar of Putty window.
 This will pull up a Putty menu.
 Select Restart Session and the capture should proceed.